 - Students create a podcast episode summarizing key learnings from a unit, lecture, or reading

-- Instead of written reflections, students record regular podcast entries where they reflect on their learning progress, challenges
+- Instead of written reflections, students record regular podcast entries where they reflect on their learning progress, challenges.

 Helping Students Manage Pressure

-understanding and mastery of course material but additional pressure and stress can increase the temptation to cheat.
+High-stakes tests and exams can be valuable ways for students to demonstrate their understanding and mastery of course material but additional pressure and stress can increase the temptation to cheat.
 Some strategies to implement that can minimize anxiety and create a fair environment include:

 Redesign: Where possible, consider redesigning tests and exams using an open book format, allowing students to bring in a crib sheet of notes, or adopting a take-home approach.
-These strategies reduce student anxiety while also encouraging assessment design that favours higher-order questioning, another best practise for reducing cheating.
+These strategies reduce student anxiety while also encouraging assessment design that favours higher-order questioning, another best practice for reducing cheating.

 Preparation: Support students in preparing for high-stakes assessments by providing practice opportunities with the same types of questions on more frequent low-stakes quizzes.
 Practice questions can also be integrated into lectures as knowledge checks using iClickers or other software.